-This question has surely been asked by curious adolescents of their somewhat befuddled and giggling parents, for as long as children and parents have been interacting.
-The reason that most parents experience immediate confusion, in the wake of such a question, could have something to do with the fact that most adults have taken kissing for granted for so long, and that it’s been such a staple in the process for so long, that they haven’t stepped back to ask “Why?” since they were adolescents.
+Questions like these have been asked by curious adolescents of giggling parents for as long as children and parents have been interacting.
+The reason that we parents might experience some confusion when trying to answer questions like these is that we’ve taken kissing for granted for so long, and that it’s been such a staple in the process for so long, that we haven’t stepped back to ask “Why?” since we were adolescents.

 Most parents probably dismiss the peck as the source of their child’s inquiry, and focus their search for an answer on the saliva sharing smooch.
-Most adults probably assume –assigning their own thoughts to the question–that their child has already accepted the “Hello” and “Goodbye” peck as a fundamental part of the process of greeting and dismissing their loved ones, and that the nature of the child’s curiosity regards why a man would want to suck on a woman’s saliva, in a city park, to express love, and why the two of them would enjoy that transfer of fluids so much that they would want to do it more often.
+Most of us probably assume –assigning our thoughts to the question–that our child has already accepted the “Hello” and “Goodbye” peck as a fundamental part of the process of greeting and parting with our loved ones, and that the nature of the child’s curiosity regards why a man would want to suck on a woman’s saliva, in a city park, to express love, and why the two of them would enjoy that elongated transfer of fluids so much that they would want to do it more often?

-If my nephew pursued this dilemma, and he had been asking about smooching, as opposed to the peck, his mother would’ve been forced to explore this further.
-She could’ve said something along the lines of “A woman learns a lot from a kiss.”
-She would not have needed to go as in depth as Shpancer did.
-She could’ve simply said that a good kiss shows a woman that you’re paying attention to her, and that your love for her is defined in a kiss.
+If my nephew forced his mother to explore this question further.
+She could’ve said something along the lines of, “A woman learns a lot from a kiss.”
+She need not go into the depth Noam Shpancer did.
+She could’ve simply said that a quality kiss shows a woman that you’re paying attention and that your affection for her is real.

-“If you’re simply kissing her for ulterior motives,” she could’ve say, “A girl will know.
-Some of the times a kiss is just a kiss, but some of the times it means something, and a girl will always know the difference.”
+“If you’re simply kissing her with ulterior motives,” his mother could say, “a woman will know.
+Some of the times a kiss is just a kiss, but some of the times it means something, and a woman will know the difference.”

-I’m sure that his mother would then say something along the lines of: “Because saying ‘I love you’ can be easily faked, and a girl needs to know that you love her, and physically showing her, with a kiss, proves it.”
-This basically goes to the chemistry, and the Chemistry that Shpancer described, in a girl knowing and knowing in her conscious and subconscious determinations, but that would’ve been way over the head of my nephew, of course, and it would’ve only led to more questions about the abstracts need, emotion, and fulfillment that he was/is too young to understand.
+I’m sure that his mother would then say something along the lines of, “Because saying ‘I love you’ can be easily faked, and a girl needs to know that you love her, and physically showing her, with a meaningful kiss, proves it to her.
+A woman can feel your intentions.”
+This basically goes to the chemistry, and the Chemistry that Shpancer described, in a woman knowing and knowing in her conscious and subconscious determinations, but that would’ve been way over the head of my nephew, of course, and it would’ve only led to more questions about the abstracts of need, emotion, and fulfillment that he was too young to understand.

 “For women, the smell and taste of their kissing partner weighs heavily in their decision to pursue closer contact.
 Men routinely expect that kissing will lead to intercourse and tend to characterize “a good kiss” as one leading to sex.”

 The next poll probably gets to the heart of my nephew’s follow up question better, as it asks the genders how important kissing is.
-In this 2013 poll taken by the Archives of Sexual Behavior, there is the suggestion that kissing may never be as important to my nephew as the girls he’s kissing, as men rank the importance of kissing as a 3.8, on a scale of one to five, while women rank it as a 4.2.
+In a 2013 poll listed in the Archives of Sexual Behavior, there is the suggestion that kissing may never be as important to my nephew as the girls he’s kissing, as men rank the importance of kissing as a 3.8, on a scale of one to five, while women rank it as a 4.2.
 Their takeaway was that:

-“Women rank kissing as more important in all kinds of romantic relationships than men do; men tend to consider it less important as relationships go on.
+“Women rank kissing as more important in all kinds of romantic relationships than men do; men also tend to consider it less important as relationships go on.”

-The perfect, visual depiction of this comes from (where else?) the television sitcom Seinfeld.
-In an episode of the series, entitled The Face Painter, the side character David Puddy informs the character Elaine Benes, that he will no longer “Support the team” by painting his face for hockey matches, because she doesn’t care for it.
+The perfect illustration of the minutiae involved in a kiss comes from (where else?) the television sitcom Seinfeld.
+In an episode entitled The Face Painter, the side character David Puddy informs the character Elaine Benes, that he will no longer “Support the team” by painting his face before hockey matches he attends, because Elaine is embarrassed by it.
 She is visibly touched by the idea that Puddy would alter his life in such a manner just for her, and to celebrate this new understanding in their relationship Puddy says:

 “Ah, c’mere,” as he nears her for a kiss.
 “All right,” he says when that celebratory kiss is concluded, and he’s up and moving towards the door, “I gotta go home and get changed before the game.
 I’ll be back, we’ll make out.”

 This scene is brilliant on so many comedic levels, not the least of which is the depiction of the value each gender places on kissing.
-Puddy acknowledges that some sort of romantic punctuation is needed for the agreement they’ve just made, and he basically says, “All right.
+Puddy acknowledges that some sort of romantic punctuation is needed for the agreement they’ve reached, and he basically says, “All right.
 Here!” to initiate that kiss.
-The comedic value of the situation occurs when that kiss, this romantic punctuation, is concluded, and Puddy simply says “All right” as if to say ‘now that that’s over now, I need to get things done.’
+The comedic value of the situation occurs when this romantic punctuation concludes, and Puddy simply says “All right” as if to say ‘now that that’s over, I need to get some things done.’
 The very human element of “Enjoying that transfer of fluids so much that he wants to do more often” is then dispelled by Puddy saying once he’s done with something (changing clothes), they can start doing something else (making out).
-He thereby places the idea of making a seemingly transformative change of his life (no more face painting) with the act of changing his clothes, and the excessive kissing involved in making out on the same level, which is coupled with the overall theme of the exchange: that he’ll do what she wants, but that he’s only doing it for her.
+He thereby places the value of making a seemingly transformative change of his life (no more face painting) on a level with the act of changing his clothes, and the excessive kissing involved in making out.
+This is all punctuated with Puddy unceremoniously suggesting that he’ll do what she wants when he’s done, but that he’s only doing it for her.

-This all surprises the once visibly touched Elaine for she thought she had a read on the situation.
-“You’d do that for me?” she asks after Puddy announces that he will no longer be painting his face.
-She believed in this new understanding so much that before he reached his (after the kiss) conclusion, she was breathlessly holding her hand to her heart, and on the verge of tears with the idea that her unsentimental boyfriend would be making such a life-altering sacrifice for her, and sealing it with a kiss.
+The subtext of this exchange surprises the once visibly touched Elaine for she thought she had a read on the situation.
+“You’d do that for me?” she asked when Puddy announced that he would no longer be painting his face.
+She believed they achieved a new understanding in their relationship, and she was so touched that he would make such a transformation that before he announced his plans after the celebratory kiss, she was breathlessly holding her hand to her heart.
+She also appeared on the verge of tears believing that her otherwise unsentimental boyfriend would be making such a life-altering sacrifice for her by sealing it with a kiss.
 She appeared to believe that this sacrifice, and that kiss, suggested a brighter future, and a better understanding, between the two of them as a couple.
 When Puddy stands and says what he says, it dispels all of the conclusions Elaine derived from the situation, and the idea that a “woman always knows”.
 And her only takeaway, as the scene closes, could be that Puddy, like most stereotypical jarheads, will go through the motions to please a woman, but it actually means little-to-nothing to them.

-Most boys spend their adolescence believing that their mother knows all, until they find out she doesn’t, but they continue to do the things necessary to please her, and fortify this illusion, until most boys become better men for it.
+Most boys spend their adolescence believing that their mother knows all, until they find out she doesn’t, but they continue to do the things necessary to please her, and fortify this shared illusion, until most boys become better men for it.
 Some boys put their heart into it, and live their lives, and kiss their girlfriends with the belief that their mothers know all, and how they treat their mother will be an indicator for how they will go on to treat all women.
-Others, like the fictional character Puddy, go through the motions to make their mother happy, and to them a kiss is just a 3.8 on a scale of one to five.
+Others, like the fictional character Puddy, go through the motions to make the women in their lives happy, but to them a kiss is much lower than a 3.8 on a scale of one to five.

 My sister-in-law asked me if I wanted to take a crack at answering my nephew’s questions, and I informed her that it’s probably better that I don’t.
-It’s probably better that he run the optimistic and loving course she has set him on.
-He’ll likely become a better man by trying to prove to all the women around him that he can be meaningful and moving when he wants to be, and when that time comes for him to plant that profoundly spiritual kiss on that one, special woman, he’ll do it with such belief that he can make her believe it too.
+It’s probably better that he run the optimistic and loving road her answers put him on.
+He’ll likely become a better man by trying to prove to all the women in his life that he can be meaningful and moving when he wants to be, and when that time comes for him to plant that profoundly spiritual kiss on that one, special woman, he’ll do it with the belief that he can make her believe it too.
 And, he’ll hopefully get all that done before he falls prey to the cynical notion that some of the times a kiss is just a kiss to get women to shut up about wanting to kiss all the time.